JLeFevre559/CS350-Clipboard/Documents/Milestone-3/Code/Code.md

 ### Snippet 2: Detailed Task Information
 ### Detailed Task Information
-Upon clicking a task, detailed information such as assignee, task specifics, and due dates are displayed in a popup.
+Detailed information of a task, such as assignee and due date, is displayed in a popup upon task selection.

 ```html
 <div class="popup" id="popup1">